cookedzera/FarcasterSpin/replit.md

 # Recent Changes
 - **August 13, 2025**: Successfully completed project migration from Replit Agent to standard Replit environment
   - Fixed tsx dependency installation and PostgreSQL database setup
+  - Database schema pushed successfully with all tables created
+  - Server running properly on port 5000 with Express and Vite integration
+  - All core APIs functional and ready for use
+- **August 13, 2025**: Successfully completed project migration from Replit Agent to standard Replit environment
+  - Fixed tsx dependency installation and PostgreSQL database setup
   - Updated Farcaster authentication to handle JWT payload properly
   - Enhanced wagmi configuration to support both Base and Arbitrum networks
   - Verified contract readiness for Arbitrum mainnet deployment with real token addresses